Masterpieces and Exhibits of the British Museum

 - Hoa Hakananai’a although relatively small, is typical of the famous Easter Island sculptures.
 Easter Island statues are called by the Rapa Nui people, Moai.
 This example is distinguished by carvings added at a later date to the back, associated with the island birdman cult.
 The statue was identified as Hoa Hakananai’a by islanders at the time it was removed from the island in 1868.
 Hoa Hakananai’a is made from a block of dark grey-brown flow lava, commonly described as basalt.

 - This Hawaiian feather helmet, known as ‘mahiole’ in the Hawaiian language, was worn together with a feather cloak by the chiefly class of Hawaii.
 These helmets are made from a woven basketry frame structure decorated with bird feathers and featured a central crest running from the centre of the forehead to the nape of the neck.
 There were significant variations, in the design of the Hawaiian helmets, with colour and the arrangement of the feather patterns as well as the crest varying in height and thickness.
 The feathered garments were reserved exclusively for use by royalty symbolising their divinity, rank and power.

 - This Bronze Head from Ife is one of eighteen sculptures that were unearthed in 1938 at Ife in Nigeria, the religious and former royal centre of the Yoruba people.
 Ife is regarded by the Yoruba people as the place where their deities created humans.
 It was made in the thirteenth century well before any European contact had taken place with the local population.
 The realism and sophisticated craftsmanship of the objects challenged Western conceptions of African art at the time.

 - Benin Ivory Mask

-Prints and Drawings Collection
+The Prints and Drawings Collection

 The British Museum

-- Masterpieces of the British Museum
+- Museum: British Museum